 Our ability to generate cash depends on many factors beyond our control, and any failure to meet our debt service obligations could harm our business, financial condition and results of operations.
 Our ability to make payments on and to refinance our indebtedness, and to fund working capital needs and planned capital expenditures will depend on our ability to generate cash in the future, which is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control, including the impacts of COVID-19.
-See "Risk Factors-The COVID-19 pandemic has had and is expected to continue to have a significant adverse impact on our business, including our financial results and prospects, and the travel suppliers on whom our business relies." and "-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."
+See "Risk Factors-The ongoing recovery from the effects of the COVID-19 outbreak on our business and the impact on our results of operations is highly uncertain." and "-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."

-The ongoing effects of COVID-19 on our operations and global bookings have had, and we believe they will continue to have, a material negative impact on our financial results and liquidity, and this negative impact may continue well beyond the containment of the outbreak.
-On an ongoing basis, we will evaluate and consider strategic acquisitions, divestitures, joint ventures, equity method investments, or repurchasing our outstanding debt obligations in open market or in privately negotiated transactions, as well as other transactions we believe may create stockholder value or enhance financial performance.
+On an ongoing basis, we will evaluate and consider strategic acquisitions, divestitures, joint ventures, equity method investments, refinancing our existing debt or repurchasing our outstanding debt obligations in open market or in privately negotiated transactions, as well as other transactions we believe may create stockholder value or enhance financial performance.
 These transactions may require cash expenditures or generate proceeds and, to the extent they require cash expenditures, may be funded through a combination of cash on hand, debt or equity offerings.
-In July 2022, we exercised a contractually binding option to acquire the outstanding shares of an entity in the payments industry for a price determined pursuant to an independent valuation process.
-Our obligation under the agreement is expected to result in a payment of approximately \$70 million in August 2022 to the current shareholders.
-We will consolidate the results of this entity from the date of acquisition, which are not expected to have a material impact on our results of operations in the current year.